-The determination analysis is based on three metrics of energy consumption and one for carbon emissions:
+The determination analysis is based on three metrics of energy consumption:

-1. Site Energy: The energy consumed at the end of the generation cycle within the building site, sometimes references as "behind the meter" or as shown on the building's utility bill
+1. Site Energy: The energy consumed at the end of the generation cycle within the building site, sometimes referenced as "behind the meter" or as shown on the building's utility bill

 - 2. Source Energy: The energy required to power a building including generation and distribution - 3.
-Energy Cost: The total cost of energy required for building functions - 4.
-Carbon Emissions: The weight of carbon released to the atmosphere from source energy consumption. - 5.
-Social Cost of Carbon (SC-CO2): the monetary value of the net harm to society associated with adding a small amount of that CO_2 to the atmosphere in a given year1.
+Energy Cost: The total cost of energy required for building functions

+In addition, the analysis reports Carbon Emissions based on the amount of carbon released to the atmosphere from source energy consumption, however, estimates pertaining to emissions are provided only as supplemental information and are not considered as part of the final determination.